 Studies have shown that college graduates are more likely to receive greater employer-provided benefits than employees without a college degree.
 This is especially true when it comes to healthcare coverage.
 A 2008 report produced by College Board showed that roughly 70 percent of individuals with a four-year college degree received health insurance from their employer, while less than 50 percent of employees with only a high school diploma received the same benefit.

 College graduates are typically more satisfied with their careers for a number of reasons.
 They’re able to find higher paying careers.
 They’re able to get into positions with job advancement opportunities.
 They’re able to get hired by employers that provide generous benefits.
-And most importantly, they’re able work in fields and industries that interest them.
+And most importantly, they’re able to work in fields and industries that interest them.

 Certain jobs, however, inherently have a lower unemployment rate than others.
 According to U.S. News & World Report, some of the jobs with the best job security during a recession include registered nursing, public school teacher, college professor, accountant, federal judge, doctor and air traffic controller.
-Not suprisingly, most of these jobs also require a college degree.
+Not surprisingly, most of these jobs also require a college degree.

-Benefits to Your Children
+6. Increased Benefits to Your Children

-There is also an interesting correleation between a woman’s education and the health of her children.
+There is also an interesting correlation between a woman’s education and the health of her children.
 A study produced by Lancet, a reputable medical journal, showed that between 1970 and 2009 there was a significant decrease in infant mortality rates for women as they attained higher levels of education.

-Ability to Make Better Choices
+7. Heightened Ability to Make Good Choices

-Earning a college degree enables people to to make better choices the rest of their lives.
+Earning a college degree enables people to make better choices the rest of their lives.
 Not only does a college education provide an individual with new knowledge and information, it teaches them how to think critically, how to break apart and reconstruct complex issues, and how to solve problems.
 Earning a college degree helps people make better choices about everything from mortgage rates to investment plans to launching a new business.